How It Works

 Under the hood

-What Keshro is doing while your agent is coding
+What Keshro is doing while your agent is working

 Keshro handles the coordination layer so the agent can stay on implementation.